Asabeneh/30-Days-Of-React/01_Day_JavaScript_Refresher/01_javascript_refresher.md

 ### 6. Scope

 Variable is the fundamental part in programming.
 We declare variable to store different data types.
 To declare a variable we use the key word _var_, _let_ and _const_.
-A variable can declared at different scope.
+A variable can be declared at different scopes.
 In this section we will see the scope, scope of variables when we use var or let.
 Variables scopes can be:

 - Window